awsaavedra/awsaavedra.github.io/content/documentation.md

 6. Atomic Habits by James Clear
 7. Tim Ferriss's DEAL Formula to Work Less and Earn More

-## 6. Meditation
+## 5. Meditation

 1. Wim Hof Techniques
 2. Expertise in Meditation to be in a Gamma state
 3. Guided Meditation apps and trainings
 4. Silent retreats

-## 7. Information Absorption Capacity and Retention
+## 6. Information Absorption Capacity and Retention

 1. [Does speed reading even work?
 Does it come with trade-offs?](https://www.scotthyoung.com/blog/2015/01/19/speed-reading-redo/)
 2. Eliminate distractions, no multi-tasking